usc-csci467/usc-csci467.github.io/index.md

 The final project can be done individually or in groups of up to 3.
 This is your chance to freely explore machine learning methods and how they can be applied to a task of our choice.
 You will also learn about best practices for developing machine learning methods---inspecting your data, establishing baselines, and analyzing your errors.
-More information about the final project will be released at a later date.
+More information about the final project is available [here](project).

-{::comment}
-A list of example projects is now available at [here](project).
-{:/comment}

 ## Resources
 This semester, I am writing **[Lecture Notes](assets/notes.pdf)** that accompany all the iPad lectures.